German submarine U-118 (1941): First patrol

 U-118's first patrol began on 19 September 1942 with her departure from Kiel.
 Her route took her across the North Sea, through the 'gap' between Iceland and the Faroe Islands and into the Atlantic Ocean.
 The boat was attacked south of Iceland by an aircraft on 29 September which caused only slight damage.
-She reached her destination, which was Lorient in occupied France, on 16 October.
+She reached her destination, Lorient, in occupied France, on 16 October.

 Second patrol

 Her second sortie was to an area between the Azores and Madeira.
 It was uneventful.

 She carried out a short transit voyage from Lorient to Brest on 12 and 13 December 1942.

 Third patrol

-The boat's third patrol was the longest, but most successful.
+The boat's third patrol was the longest, and the most successful.
 Departing Brest on 25 January 1943, she sailed west of Gibraltar, where she sank Baltonia, Empire Mordred and Mary Slessor on 7 February and damaged Duero with a mine on the tenth.
 She was also responsible for the sinking of the corvette HMCS Weyburn on 22 February.
 The Canadian ship struck a mine that U-118 had laid on the first.
 Despite best efforts by the crew to remove depth charge primers, two exploded when the ship sank, killing men in the water and disabling a nearby destroyer.
 U-118 returned to France, to Bordeaux, on 26 February.